joaquinns/PasswordGenerator/README.md

 # PasswordGenerator
-A password generator web made with django
+A password generator web made with django and tailwindCss framework

 # Start the web
 ### Install the requirements